pashonic/Cribbage-Stat/README.md

 Description
 -------
-<p>I like playing the game <a href="http://en.wikipedia.org/wiki/Cribbage">Cribbage</a> and I wanted to find out what the average score is for a hand and where most of the points come from.
-Here is a sample output:</p>
+<p>I like playing the card game <a href="http://en.wikipedia.org/wiki/Cribbage">Cribbage</a>.
+I wanted to find out the following:

+ * The average score is for a hand during "The Show" play.
+ * Where most of the points come from.

+<p>Here is a sample output:</p>

 ```
 Average Score: 8.1933